robertwidfen/emoji-kbd/README.md

 . venv/Scripts/activate
 pip install -r requirements.txt python src/guikbd.py # for testing
+python src/termkbd.py # for testing
 ```

 # Installation

-Integration into your system should work with one of the script in `scripts/*`.
+Integration into your system works with one of the scripts in `scripts/*`.

 ## Linux Hyprland